-Argyroupoli (Grk: Αργυρούπολη, Trk: Gümüşhane) is a town located 80 km south of Trabzon in Pontus (north eastern Turkey), and hometown of the province of Chaldia.
+Argyroupoli (Grk: Αργυρούπολη, Trk: Gümüşhane) is a town located 80 km south of Trabzon in Pontus (north eastern Turkey), and was the home town of the historic province of Chaldia.
 The city was established around 700 BC as the settlement of Thyra (Grk: Θύρα) by Ionian Greeks who first discovered silver in the region.
-Its Greek name stems from two Greek words (Argyro = silver, and Polis = city).
-Other names used to describe the town were Argyropolis (Αργυρόπολις), Γκιμισχανά, and Κιουμουσχανά.
+Its name stems from two Greek words (Argyro = silver, and Polis = city).
+Other names used to describe the town were Argyropolis (Αργυρόπολις), Gimiskhana (Γκιμισχανά), and Kiumushana (Κιουμουσχανά).

 The sanjak in which Argyroupoli was situated, at some stage comprised 37 mines of argentiferous lead and 6 copper mines.
 There is no evidence that these mines were in use during Byzantine times.